mwgrassgreen/dpTDT/README.md

 # dpTDT

 ## Introduction
 dpTDT is a software to implement differential private (DP) mechanisms on transmission disequilibrium test (TDT) in genome-wide association analysis (GWAS), based on the paper "Mechanisms to Protect the Privacy of Families when Using the Transmission Disequilibrium Test in Genome-Wide Association Studies".
-Please contact <mengw1@stanford.edu> for general bugs and <j5kim@ucsd.edu> for docker imagas.
+Please contact <mengw1@stanford.edu> for general bugs and <j5kim@ucsd.edu> for docker images.

 ## Setup
 ### Dependence